 Editor’s note:

-The issue with this piece (there were a few small things that aren’t worth mentioning) is that Long seemingly creates an exemption to the non-aggression principle for women in that if a woman has suffered a string of abuse from her husband she is within her rights to shoot him dead.
+The main issue with this piece is that Long seemingly creates an exemption to the non–aggression principle for women in that if a woman has suffered a string of abuse from her husband she is within her rights to shoot him dead.
 This is not consistent with Long’s writing on the subject of justice, nor is it consistent with objective morality.
 An act of aggression is an act of aggression, its nature does not change because in the past someone has suffered from aggression themselves.
 To say otherwise is to make excuses for revenge and injustice.

 The family: Friend or foe?